MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-setup-user-defined-depreciation-method.md

 ms.service: dynamics-365-business-central
 ---

-# <a name="set-up-fixed-assets-with-user-defined-depreciation-methods"></a>Set Up Fixed Assets with User-Defined Depreciation Methods
+# Set Up Fixed Assets with User-Defined Depreciation Methods

 You can use [!INCLUDE[prod_short](includes/prod_short.md)] to set up the user-defined depreciation methods as described here.